 You’ve probably seen these types of images where the app is shown on a device.
-These screenshots can be created using graphical editors like Photoshop, or with the help of app screenshot generation tools like App Screenshot, DaVinci Apps, Launch Kit’s Screenshot Builder and Sketch to App Store (for Sketch users).
+These screenshots can be created using graphical editors like Photoshop, or with the help of app screenshot generation tools like DaVinci Apps.

 To be effective, textual descriptions on screenshots must: 1) be narrowed down to one or two lines of readable text (otherwise most users won’t ever read them), and 2) emphasise the functions of the app using verbs.

 Note that all elements of images (screenshot, device mockup, and background) must be visually integral and maintain the app’s design style.
 To illustrate, here’s the set of screenshots we created for one of the apps we developed at Yalantis, Brilliant Move.

 [The Brilliant Move app screenshots on the App Store.]

 Brilliant Move is a delivery service that helps people move things from one place to another and track their belongings on the map.
 We used each screenshot to describe the idea and main features of the app.
 Note that descriptions consist of two lines of text and start with a verb.
 Also, the background colors complement the app’s color palette and contrast with the device mockup, pulling the content of the screenshots to the fore.